Train With Purpose: Intentional Preparation for the Demands of the Job

 Manage total stress and training load.

-Training and active recovery must be managed to optimize performance and longevity.
-Without managing stress, even the best training plan eventually breaks down.
+Training and recovery must be managed to support performance and longevity.
+Without stress management, even the best training plan eventually breaks down.

 Low-intensity sessions build the aerobic base.